 Yellow River or Huang He in Henan Province, Photo by Guo Ping.

-Yellow River or Huang He River is one of the most important cultural icons with significant meanings, where had ancient civilizations originated and flourished, and had Chinese Culture formed and inherited.
+Yellow River or Huang He River is one of the most important cultural icons with significant meanings, where ancient civilizations originated and flourished, and Chinese Culture formed and inherited.

-For thousands of years, across time and space, the Yellow River nurtured countless people, witnessed the rise and fall of ancient empires of China, and encountered enormous challenges from humans.
+For thousands of years, across time and space, it nurtured countless people, witnessed the rise and fall of ancient empires of China, and encountered enormous challenges from humans.

-Therefore, the Yellow River has been respected as the cradle of ancient Chinese civilization and the Mother River of China.
+Therefore, it has been respected as the cradle of ancient Chinese civilization and the Mother River of China.

-Farmland and Ancient Buildings next to Yellow River or Huang He in Ningxia Province, Photo by Li Peng.
+Farmland and Ancient Buildings Next To Upper Reaches of Yellow River or Huang He River in Ningxia Province, Photo by Li Peng.

 In ancient times, people only called it River (He), Grand River (Shang He), or Great River (Da He).